-After a 2-0 win against German side Borussia Dortmund, Spanish champs Real Madrid have once again won world football's biggest club competition, the European Champions League.
+For the 15th time, after a two nil win against German side Borussia Dortmund and a wee bit of distraction on field, Spanish champs Real Madrid have once again won world football's biggest club competition the European Champions League.
 Madrid now holds the title for, well, having the most titles.
-They have won the Champions League more than any other team, and, yeah, they're pretty stoked.
+And yeah, they're pretty stoked.

 Speaking of Madrid and winners, Australia has won the Women's World Rugby Sevens Series and a crushing defeat of France in Madrid.

-COMMENTATOR: Australia champions in Madrid.

-All eyes were on Madison Levi, who scored a whopping 13 of Australia's 21 tries in the series, including three hat-tricks in five games.
+All eyes were on Maddison Levi, who scored a whopping 13 of Australia's 21 tries in the series including three hat-tricks in FIVE games.